DUNE/dune-justin/docs/tutorials.dune.md

 # DUNE justIN tutorial

-**THIS TUTORIAL IS STILL IN A DRAFT STATE AND NOT READY FOR NEW USERS**

 ## Prerequisites

 This tutorial has been tested on the DUNE dunegpvm computers at Fermilab and on